kmnhan/erlabpy/docs/source/user-guide/imagetool.rst

     * - :kbd:`Alt` while dragging a cursor line
       - Make all cursor lines move together

+The rule of thumb is that if you can do something that applies to a single cursor, you can do it to all cursors by holding :kbd:`Alt`.
+Also, keyboard shortcuts that are related to 'shifting' a cursor usually involves holding :kbd:`Shift`.

 Using the ImageTool manager
 ---------------------------